 In times of uncertainty, the human relations department of any company will often have very crucial tasks to perform.
 The HR team should chat with employees and ensure that their well-being is being taken into consideration.
 Additionally, a business continuity plan needs to go over every detail for sick leave, family emergency leave, and similar situations.
 The policies concerning payment and working remotely should also be addressed.
 Many organizations will have to change their policies during a pandemic, so the staff should be made aware of these changes.

 It’s incredibly important that you think over your work-from-home policy.
 Even if you’ve never considered such a policy, it should be clear that a pandemic will require people to work from home – even if they’re not sick.
 For all the detriments to productivity in the short term, having people work from home will benefit everyone in the long term.

 In preparing your management team for a pandemic, it’s essential that you give them time to establish guidelines for making big decisions.
 You need to figure out who will make them, what they’re going to be, and the best possible course of action.

 One huge question is whether or not your company will remain open during the pandemic.
 You need to ask yourself how long your business can keep going without new clients.
 You should expect to continue your core processes for several months.
 AI-augmented business intelligence software is essential when we’re talking about crucial data analytics, decision making, and strategic planning.

 As the crisis continues, managers should communicate with every employee to make sure they are aware of their role and what they need to be doing.
-Work under stress or remote work can cause problems, but a good office culture can ease some of this.
+Working under stress or remote work can cause problems, but a good office culture can ease some of this.
 Additionally, it should be noted that things reverting back to normal will take time.

 It should also be noted that, much like company property, intellectual property is also in danger when working from home.
 Your staff should be educated on cybersecurity.
 VPNs should be given to staff that handle sensitive information.